purging photos

 As you’re categorizing, you may also consider moving some more archival photos to another unlimited Cloud location for safekeeping.
 If this is something that works for you, pick a year and move anything else you save to your outside location.
 For example, you may decide that any photos taken before January 2019 will be moved to the photo storage app.
 This leaves room for new photos and doesn’t force you to pare down on older memories.
 Save this option for the best of the best to avoid hoarding.

-Displaying the best photos from your camera roll
+displaying the best photos from your camera roll

 Put your proudest photos on display